-- There is a claim against the Company by an independent contractor for injury suffered while on Derrimon premises.
-The suit is being defended on the basis that the contractor did not heed warnings, and caused his own injuries.
-The claim is now proceeding to trial. - There is a claim by the company against a customer who owed the Company approximately \$19.2 Million.
-Judgment in default has been obtained against the customer, but an application is now pending to set aside the judgment. - They are not aware of any other outstanding claims or possible claims in respect of which the firm's advice has been sought and which is outstanding - They are not aware of any guarantees of indebtedness to others made by the Company, not publicly disclosed. - The firm holds no trust monies on behalf of the Company.
+- heed warnings, and caused his own injuries.
+The claim is now proceeding to trial. - There is a claim by the company against a customer who owed the Company approximately application is now pending to set aside the judgment. - the firm's advice has been sought and which is outstanding - publicly disclosed. - The firm holds no trust monies on behalf of the Company.